khuangaf/steeve_homepage/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Co-Founder & CTO, Rosetta.ai
+role1: Co-Founder & CTO, Rosetta.ai
+role2: Research Assistant & MSc in CS,

 # Organizations/Affiliations
 organizations:
-- name: MSc in CS, University of Southern California
+- name: University of Southern California
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
 In Spring 2020, I will be attending the University of Southern California as a Master of Science in Computer Science student.

 interests:
-- Natural Language Processing
-- Recommender System
+- Event Extraction (Genia)
+- Temproal Reasoning (I2B2)
 - Graph Neural Network

 education: